mel-project/docs.earendil.network/en/wiki/relay-configuration.md

 But how these connections are configured is not symmetric.
 There is a distinction between accepting a connection from a peer passively, and contacting a peer actively.

-This is reflected in the configuration file, where the `in_links` mapping specifies _ways to accept_ incoming connections, while the `out_routes` mapping specifies _specific outgoing connections_.
+This is reflected in the configuration file, where the `in_links` mapping specifies _ways to accept_ incoming connections, while the `out_links` mapping specifies _specific outgoing connections_.

 {% code title="/etc/earendil/config.yaml" %}
 ```yaml